Abidoyesimze/power-user/README.md

 RNS Bulk Manager is built specifically for the Rootstock Name Service ecosystem.
 Rootstock is the most secure smart contract platform in the world, and now managing your identities on it is more accessible than ever.

+**Technical Architecture:**
+- Connects to existing RNS contracts (Registry, FIFS Registrar, Renewer, Resolver)
+- Calls the same RNS functions users would call individually
+- Batches multiple operations into single transactions
+- Handles RIF token transfers and approvals automatically

-Whether you're a casual user securing a few domains or an organization managing hundreds, this tool makes it efficient and affordable.
+Whether you're a casual user securing a few domains or an organization managing hundreds, this tool makes it efficient and affordable while using the same RNS infrastructure you trust.

 ## Safety & Security